Vital Records Online

 Order with confidence

-Learn how to order Michigan Divorce Certificates from the Michigan Department of Health and Human Services (MDHHS).
+Learn how to order Michigan Divorce Certificate from the Michigan Department of Health and Human Services (MDHHS).
 The standard fee for a certified copy is $34.00, with additional copies available for $16.00 each when ordered at the same time.
 Processing times vary, with standard requests taking approximately 5 to 7 weeks, while rush processing, available for an additional $12.00 fee, reduces the wait time to 2 to 3 weeks.

-How to Order Michigan Divorce Certificates
+How to Order Michigan Divorce Certificate

 You can order a Michigan Divorce Certificate through three available methods: online, in person, or by mail.
 Online orders can be placed through Vital Records Online (VRO) for convenience and expedited processing.
 In-person requests can be made at the Michigan Department of Health and Human Services (MDHHS) Vital Records Office or at the county clerk's office where the divorce was originally filed.
 Mail orders must be sent to MDHHS with a completed application, required documents, and payment.

 Before ordering, it is important to review the total costs, eligibility criteria, document requirements, and current processing times.
-Michigan divorce certificates are issued only to eligible requestors, including the certificate holder, immediate family members, and legal representatives.
+Michigan divorce certificate are issued only to eligible requestors, including the certificate holder, immediate family members, and legal representatives.
 Processing times vary based on the method of application, with rush options available for an additional fee.

 Person ordering a divorce certificate with a phone using VRO